A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Persuasion techniques and logical fallacies

 \textbf{Label skewness.} A common characteristic inherent to this label scheme is the significant skewness in distribution of the persuasion techniques.
-For example, in \citet{piskorski-etal-2023-semeval} (the largest multilingual dataset, with $50,000$ instances), a small set of $6$ techniques represent $71.8\%$ of the entire dataset - \textit{Loaded Language} ($18.5\%$), \textit{Name Calling-Labelling} ($23.7\%$), \textit{Casting Doubt} ($12.5\%$), \textit{Questioning the Reputation} ($7.6\%$), \textit{Appeal to Fear-Prejudice} ($4.8\%$), and \textit{Exageration/Minimisation} ($4.7\%$) - while the remaining $17$ techniques account for only $28.2\%$ of the dataset.
-The same trend can be seen in \citet{da-san-martino-etal-2019-fine}, with $6$ techniques representing $68.2\%$ of the dataset - \textit{Loaded language} ($34\%$), \textit{Name calling, labeling} ($17.3\%$), \textit{Repetition} ($10.2\%$), \textit{Exaggeration, minimization} ($7.6\%$), \textit{Doubt} ($7.5\%$), and \textit{Appeal to fear/prejudice} ($4.9\%$) - while the remaining $12$ techniques account for $31.2\%$ of the dataset.
-This sparse label distribution makes training and evaluating models more challenging, as the majority of persuasion techniques are considerably underrepresented.
+For example, in SemEval-2023 \cite{piskorski-etal-2023-semeval} (the largest multilingual dataset, with $50,000$ instances), a small set of $6$ techniques represent $71.8\%$ of the entire dataset - \textit{Loaded Language} ($18.5\%$), \textit{Name Calling-Labelling} ($23.7\%$), \textit{Casting Doubt} ($12.5\%$), \textit{Questioning the Reputation} ($7.6\%$), \textit{Appeal to Fear-Prejudice} ($4.8\%$), and \textit{Exageration/Minimisation} ($4.7\%$) - while the remaining $17$ techniques account for only $28.2\%$ of the dataset.
+The same trend can be seen in \cite{da-san-martino-etal-2019-fine}, with $6$ techniques representing $68.2\%$ of the dataset - \textit{Loaded language} ($34\%$), \textit{Name calling, labelling} ($17.3\%$), \textit{Repetition} ($10.2\%$), \textit{Exaggeration, minimization} ($7.6\%$), \textit{Doubt} ($7.5\%$), and \textit{Appeal to fear/prejudice} ($4.9\%$) - while the remaining $12$ techniques account for $31.2\%$ of the dataset.
+This sparse label distribution poses several challenges for training and evaluation.
+In particular, the overrepresentation of a few dominant techniques may lead models to bias their predictions toward these frequent categories, while underrepresented techniques suffer from insufficient training examples.
+This data imbalance increases the risk of overfitting to the few available samples of rare classes, potentially resulting in poor generalization.